How Recording Yourself Can Sabotage Your Public Speaking Improvement

 Avoid the Circle of Doom, Build the Circle of Success

-Identify one specific area to improve.
+Pick one specific area to improve.

-Notice progress and positive changes.
+Notice the progress and the positive changes.

-Apply the learning in the next practice session.
+Carry that learning into the next session.

 Actionable Takeaways for Public Speaking Improvement